eschibli/twitter-toolbox/README.md

 is extremely resource intensive and as such, isn't recommended for processing large numbers of tweets unless you have a powerful GPU.

-These ensembles were trained primarily on the Sent140 dataset: http://help.sentiment140.com/ and primarily tested against the US Airlines dataset previously hosted on Crowdflower.com.
+These ensembles were trained primarily on the [Sent140 dataset](http://help.sentiment140.com/) and primarily tested against the US Airlines dataset previously hosted on Crowdflower.com.

 Please see the jupyter notebook (.ipynb) files at the root directory for further demonstrations of working code.